xmartlabs/blog/_posts/2022-09-13-supabase_offline_with_stock_and_floor.md

 # Conclusion

 This blog analyzed how we can integrate offline support easily to Supabase.
-Furthermore, if we replace [Supababse] with another provider or simply use a rest API, the code will be the same.
+Furthermore, if we replace [Supabase] with another provider or simply use a rest API, the code will be the same.
 So if your data layer changes, you don't have to make any changes to your presentation layer, which is one of the essential aspects of this architecture.

 In my experience, offline support moves app experience to the next level.
-You can remove ugly spinners and give feedback to the user instantaneously.
+You can remove ugly spinners and give feedback to the user instantly.
 So making an effort to achieve it is worth it.

-We also had a glimpse of how [Stock] helped us to achieve this feature.
+We also had a glimpse of how [Stock] helped us to get this feature.
 The package did the most challenging tasks, such as synchronizations, state reporting, and data storing, allowing the app to run extremely fast.

 I encourage you to try it out and share your feedback and contributions!